 Another benefit is that insurance companies may quickly reach a settlement agreement when a trial is in session.
 Insurance companies know that you are more likely to seek empathy from either the judge or a jury and have a greater chance of being rewarded your compensation.
 It is common for insurance companies to reconsider your settlement demands when your trial is closing.

 As a passenger in a car accident, you deserve to receive just compensation from a car accident.
 You have the right to exercise your legal rights and seek compensation from the negligent driver who caused your accident.
-Call an experienced car accident attorney today to schedule a consultation.
+Call an experienced personal injury attorney today to schedule a free consultation.